Aipcecodes/codes/UK (Impress) - The Impress Standards Code.md

 **4. Discrimination**

-   1. Publishers must not make prejudicial or pejorative reference to a person on the basis of that person €™s age, disability, mental health, gender reassignment or identity, marital or civil partnership status, pregnancy, race, religion, sex or sexual orientation or another characteristic that makes that person vulnerable to discrimination.
+   1. Publishers must not make prejudicial or pejorative reference to a person on the basis of that person  age, disability, mental health, gender reassignment or identity, marital or civil partnership status, pregnancy, race, religion, sex or sexual orientation or another characteristic that makes that person vulnerable to discrimination.

-   2. Publishers must not refer to a person €™s disability, mental health, gender reassignment or identity, pregnancy, race, religion or sexual orientation unless this characteristic is relevant to the story.
+   2. Publishers must not refer to a person  disability, mental health, gender reassignment or identity, pregnancy, race, religion or sexual orientation unless this characteristic is relevant to the story.

-   3. Publishers must not incite hatred against any group on the basis of that group €™s age, disability, mental health, gender reassignment or identity, marital or civil partnership status, pregnancy, race, religion, sex or sexual orientation or another characteristic that makes that group vulnerable to discrimination.
+   3. Publishers must not incite hatred against any group on the basis of that group  age, disability, mental health, gender reassignment or identity, marital or civil partnership status, pregnancy, race, religion, sex or sexual orientation or another characteristic that makes that group vulnerable to discrimination.

 **5. Harassment**